- What is Google Trends?

 It is recommended to compare concepts that are similar or related to the same topic.
 This will give you an idea of how searches have evolved over time and decide on one.

-With Google Trends, you have the option to:
+Getting Google Trends data, you have the option to:

 It’s all about taking advantage of trends and preparing content or launching a product at the right time, when your audience’s interest is at its highest.